|Group||2||Melting point||1287 oC, 2348.6 oF, 1560.15 K|

 |ChemSpider ID||4573986||ChemSpider is a free chemical structure database|

-Beryllium and its salts are both toxic and carcinogenic.
-Beryllium and its compounds are very poisonous, and inhalation can lead to an incurable inflammation of the lungs called berylliosis.
+Beryllium and its compounds are toxic and carcinogenic.
+If beryllium dust or fumes are inhaled, it can lead to an incurable inflammation of the lungs called berylliosis.

 |Shear modulus (GPa)||Unknown||Bulk modulus (GPa)||Unknown|